-A. Padding-all padding must:

-i.
-Be 2.5 centimeters (1 inch) or less in thickness.

-ii.
-Pass the "knock test," i.e., when a referee raps on it with a knuckle, it should not make a knocking sound.

-iii.
-Bend easily when a minimal amount of force is applied to it.

-B. Braces-athletic braces are allowed but must generally meet the standards of padding above.

-i.
-A brace may include a hard element; however, any hard plastic or metal in a brace must be covered at all times during a game and, once covered, must pass the knock test.
+- A. Padding-all padding must: - i.
+Be 2.5 centimeters or less in thickness. - ii.
+Pass the "knock test," i.e., when a referee raps on it with a knuckle, it should not make a knocking sound. - iii.
+Bend easily when a minimal amount of force is applied to it. - B. Braces-athletic braces are allowed but must generally meet the standards of padding above. - i.
+A brace may include a hard element; however, any hard plastic or metal in a brace must be covered at all times during a game and, once covered, must pass the knock test. - ii.

-ii.
 If any hard plastic or metal becomes exposed, the player must leave the pitch and fix the problem (See: 2.5.7.
-Accidental equipment infringement).

-iii.
-Referees reserve the right to refuse any brace that they believe presents a danger to anyone on the field.

-C. Athletic supporters-athletic supporters (cups) that are used to protect the groin are allowed.
+Accidental equipment infringement). - iii.
+Referees reserve the right to refuse any brace that they believe presents a danger to anyone on the field. - C. Athletic supporters-athletic supporters (cups) that are used to protect the groin are allowed.

-D. Glasses and eyewear-players may wear glasses, goggles, or other eyewear.

-i.
-No eyewear actually made of glass is allowed unless it is worn underneath goggles so the glass is not exposed.

-ii.
-Goggles made of metal, such as lacrosse "cage" goggles, are not allowed.

-E. Gloves-gloves are allowed and are subject to the same rules as padding.

-F. Additional equipment on the arm-nothing other than sleeves, gloves, or braces are allowed to be worn on the forearm.

-G. Special equipment-individuals with disabilities or recovering from injuries may require other specific equipment.
-Such equipment must be approved by the governing league's equipment waiver policy prior to its use in any official game.

-H. Any additional equipment must be approved by the head referee before the game.
+- D. Glasses and eyewear-players may wear glasses, goggles, or other eyewear. - i.
+No eyewear actually made of glass is allowed unless it is worn underneath goggles so the glass is not exposed. - ii.
+Goggles made of metal, such as lacrosse "cage" goggles, are not allowed. - E. Gloves-gloves are allowed and are subject to the same rules as padding. - F. Hats-hats with one or more horizontal stripes in any of the four positional headband colors may not be worn, even if the stripe is covered by the headband. - G. Additional equipment on the arm-nothing other than sleeves, gloves, or braces are allowed to be worn on the forearm. - H. Special equipment-individuals with disabilities or recovering from injuries may require other specific equipment.
+Such equipment must be approved by the governing league's equipment waiver policy prior to its use in any official game. - I. Any additional equipment must be approved by the head referee before the game.
 Any equipment that the referee determines to be dangerous or unfair to either team must not be permitted.

-• Penalty: blue card-using illegal additional equipment in play
+Penalty: blue card-using illegal additional equipment in play